mkyleUD/Caviness-HPC-Shell/_episodes_bak/03-files.md

 {: .output}

 ## Removing files

-> ## Warning About Removing Files
->
-> We've begun to clutter up our workspace with all of the directories and files we've been making.
+We've begun to clutter up our workspace with all of the directories and files we've been making.
-> Let's learn how to get rid of them.
-One important note before we start... **when you delete a file
-> on UNIX systems, they are gone *forever***.
+Let's learn how to get rid of them.
+One important note before we start... **when you delete a file on UNIX systems, they are gone *forever***.
 There is no "recycle bin" or "trash".
-Once a file is
-> deleted, it is gone, never to return.
+Once a file is deleted, it is gone, never to return.
 So be *very* careful when deleting files.
-{: .callout}

 Files are deleted with `rm file [moreFiles]`.
 To delete the `newname.testfile` in our current
 directory: